Skip to content

 Link to MP4 Converter: 5 Tools That Save Videos You Own

-Convert legitimate video links to MP4 with 5 tested tools.
-We compare cloud link support, output quality, file-size caps, and how to pick one fast.
+Convert legitimate video links to MP4 with 5 reliable tools.
+Compare cloud link support, output quality, file-size caps, and how to pick one fast.

 Link to MP4 Converter: 5 Tools That Save Videos You Own cover image

 A link to MP4 converter turns a web video URL into a portable MP4 file you can keep on a phone, laptop, or external drive.
-We tested five tools across Google Drive shares, public-domain Internet Archive pages, and our own personal YouTube uploads on a 2024 MacBook Air and a Pixel 8 to see which ones actually work in 2026.
+This guide compares five tools across the legitimate sources they handle best: Google Drive shares, public-domain Internet Archive pages, and your own social uploads.

 The catch most posts skip: legitimate use is narrower than the marketing copy suggests, and quality settings matter more than tool brand.